jackdewinter/pymarkdown/newdocs/src/user-guide.md

 - `ENABLED (CURRENT)` - whether the current configuration has enabled the extension
 - `VERSION` - revision associated with the extension

+Use `extensions list` to verify how your extension configuration from the [Extensions](#extensions) section is being applied in practice.
+If an extension you expected to be enabled still shows `False` under `ENABLED (CURRENT)`, check for typos in its identifier or in your `--enable-extensions` argument.

 ```txt
  ID                           NAME                         ENABLED    ENABLED    VERSION
                                                             (DEFAULT)  (CURRENT)